wiseman-timelord/WGet-GGUF-Hug/README.md

 - Complementing Optimizations
 - Improvements for UI layout in main script.
 - All scripts now have same visual themes
-- Implementation of SigCheck library, to check the WGet is the correct WGet (this may be removed later).
 - Retry code re-implemented.
 - Setup upgraded to perfection.